AI Governance for EU AI Act Compliance

 Obligations for general-purpose AI (GPAI) models took effect — transparency, copyright compliance, and systemic risk assessment.

-Full enforcement of Annex III high-risk AI obligations, including legal AI systems (paragraph 8).
-Conformity assessment, risk management, human oversight, and technical documentation become mandatory.
+Full enforcement of Annex III high-risk AI obligations, including legal AI systems (paragraph 8) — conformity assessment, risk management, human oversight and technical documentation.
+Moved from 2 August 2026 to 2 December 2027 by the Digital Omnibus, adopted by the European Parliament and Council in June 2026.

 Daman Kaur